Verkhovyna

 It was originally established as Żabie in 1424.

-The town is located in the Hutsul region of the Carpathian Mountains called Pokuttya, upon the Cheremosh River, a tributary of the Prut.
+The town is located in the Hutsul region of the Carpathian Mountains called Pokuttia, upon the Cheremosh River, a tributary of the Prut.
 Verkhovyna is currently an important tourist center in Ukraine.
 The town's name means "highland place."

 In 1919–1939, Żabie belonged to Poland and was located in the Kosów Powiat (county) of the Stanisławów Voivodeship.
 During those years, it was one of the main tourist centers of the country, attracting people from as far away as England.
 It was also the biggest rural community in Poland (in terms of territory).

 There is an Orthodox church, a Hutsul museum and a Polish cemetery with monuments of soldiers of the Polish Border Patrol who died while protecting the pre-1939 border.
 Another important attraction in Verkhovyna is the Museum of Musical Instruments and Hutsuls Lifestyle founded by Roman Kumlyk.

+Name

+Ivan Franko once wrote: “Here Zhabie is the Hutsul capital.
+They say there is no village above Zhabie.
+And it is in vain to look for a greater calamity."
+It was until 1962 that Verkhovyna was called Zhabie, there are different versions of the origin of the name — either from the swamp where the first inhabitants settled or from the name of the first inhabitant, who probably came from France and was called Jabie — no one knows the exact information.

+In 1962, the settlement was renamed.
+It was suggested at first to rename it to Frankivsk, in honor of Ivan Franko, but the name Verkhovyna was chosen instead.
+The name Verkhovyna was suggested because of the many hills that surround the village.
+When viewed from above, the settlement resembles a bowl, that is, it is in a conventional pit surrounded by hills and mountains.